Why You Still Need an Agent When Buying a New Construction Home

 The financial relationship between builders and agents has a tendency to evolve as the market cycles through periods of high and low demand.

-Some builders are even taking this opportunity to strengthen their agent relationships by soliciting feedback about their commissions program.
+Some builders take the opportunity to strengthen their agent relationships by soliciting feedback about their commissions program.

 “We greatly value our relationships with the broker community and are always looking to improve our program,” says Mark Kesling, sales manager for Pacific Lifestyle Homes in Oregon and Washington.